demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/DiggC-CruiserImproved/README.md

 - Prevent the Cruiser from sliding sideways down slopes (ie, when dropped off the magnet on Artifice).
 - Prevent the Cruiser damage sound being detected by dogs if the engine is off, preventing them from repeatedly attacking Cruisers due to the sound they cause.
 - Option to disable the Cruiser's radio interference static.
 Disabled by default.
+- Ability to open the Cruiser's doors while holding a 2-handed item.
+- Ability remove the key from the ignition while not seated.
+- Added a scan node to the Cruiser to help locate it from far away.
+Can be configured to show turbos and health.
+- Cruiser exhaust is tinted blue when it has stored turbo charges.
 - \[Host\] Prevent anyone in the lobby other than the driver pressing the eject button on Cruisers.
 Disabled by default.
 - \[Host\] Entities pathfind around stationary Cruisers with no one seated, instead of walking straight through and causing damage.
 - \[Host\] Equipment and weapons moved into the ship from the Cruiser on save reload is sorted into a separate pile from the rest of the scrap.